ingo/ingo.github.io/_recipes/fresh_fennel_salad_with_parmesan.md

 ---
-title: Fresh Fennel Salad with Parmesan
-original_title: Fresh Fennel Salad with Parmesan
+author: Ingo Muschenetz
 category: Sides
 description: A crisp and refreshing salad with the unique flavor of fresh fennel, complemented by parmesan cheese and a tangy lime dressing.
-image: 195e89c3-5f14-4ed3-9ab0-6b3964af11b7.jpg
+image: fresh_fennel_salad_with_parmesan.jpg
+original_title: Fresh Fennel Salad with Parmesan
 size: 2-4 servings
+source: http://www.30minutedinnerparty.com/2010/fresh-fennel-salad-with-parmesan-recipe
 time: 10 minutes
-author: Ingo Muschenetz
-source: http://www.30minutedinnerparty.com/2010/fresh-fennel-salad-with-parmesan-recipe
+title: Fresh Fennel Salad with Parmesan
 ---
 This salad is a revelation in the world of fresh fennel.
 The crispness of the fennel, the tanginess of the lime, and the richness of the parmesan cheese come together to create a salad that is both refreshing and satisfying.
 It's a great way to introduce fennel to those who haven't tried it before, and a new favorite for those who already love it.

 ### Ingredients